 The Family Educational Rights and Privacy Act (FERPA) is a federal law administered by the Family Policy Compliance Office in the U.S. Department of Education.
 FERPA applies to all educational agencies and institutions that receive funding under any program administered by the U.S. Department of Education.
 This includes all public educational institutions and most postsecondary private institutions.

-Due to FERPA, academic information cannot be shared with anyone besides the student with whom it concerns.
-Therefore, students should seek out academic advising with college or department advisers on their own in the summer before attending UCSC, at orientation, and while attending UC Santa Cruz.
+Due to FERPA, student information cannot be shared with anyone besides the student with whom it concerns.

 To learn more about FERPA visit the website of the Family Policy Compliance Office.